clearlab-sustech/Bipedal_MPC/README.md

 # Model Predictive Control for Bipedal Robot TRON 1 in MuJoCo Simulator
 ![video](./display.gif)

+This work is focused on the study of convex MPC for bipedal robots.
+Convex MPC not only works on the quadruped robots but also point foot bipedal robots.

 # Build Package
 ## Install ROS2 according to your operating system
 Refer to [ROS2](https://ros.org/) official doc.